 In general, securing patent rights in your inventions can give you a competitive advantage in your industry and can make your company more attractive to potential investors or purchasers.

-Patent Basics: A patent is a right granted by the government to an inventor to exclude all others from making, using, or selling their invention for a period of twenty (20) years.
-In exchange for this right to exclude, the inventor must provide a full and complete disclosure of the invention – this is contained within the various sections of the issued patent document itself (specification, drawings, claims, and file history).
+A patent is a right granted by the government to an inventor to exclude all others from making, using, or selling their invention for a period of twenty (20) years.
+In exchange for this right to exclude, the inventor must provide full and complete disclosure of the invention – this is contained within the various sections of the issued patent document itself (specification, drawings, claims, and file history).
 In order to get a patent on your invention, it must be novel, non-obvious, and useful.
 Also, an invention cannot simply be an abstract idea or a law of nature.

 There are three types of patent protection available: